Eremiel/tutty/README.md

 starting point for developing interactive, terminal-based tutorials.

 The platform provides a web-interface that shows guidance on the left-hand side and a terminal window to follow along and try out things on the right hand-side.

+**This is the development environment for the platform.
+If you are interested in using it, head over to the sample project.**

 ## Getting started